Undergraduate Programs

 Overall Degree Restrictions

-Up to 6 units total can come from a combination of approved CSE Independent Study (CSE 400E) or approved courses from other departments, such as ESE 417.
+Up to 6 units total can come from a combination of approved CSE Independent Study (CSE 4001) or approved courses from other departments, such as ESE 4170.
 Courses taken in other departments must have significant technical computing content, including those outside of the Engineering School.
 Complete the following form to request review of non-CSE courses: Elective Request.
 Students with interests in a particular area of computing should refer to the technical elective course sequences for suggestions on which courses are relevant to that area.

 At least two courses must be CSE classroom courses at the 400-level or higher.